Home

 They owned two small farms in Oley Township, Berks County.
 The first, measuring 10 acres, was adjacent to the farms of neighbors were Francis Weimberger, Daniel Augstadt Jr., Martin Yoder and Wisler Tally.
 The second, of 15 acres, adjoined the farms of Jeremiah Hartman, Levi Merkle, Martin Yoder and Wister Tally.

 Magdalena apparently passed away on Sept.
 1, 1848.
 She was just 37 at the time, and her untimely death may have been a result of childbirth.
 She was placed into eternal rest at the Friedens Church Cemetery in Oley Township.
-Her grave marker, written in German, was inscribed with her maiden name of "Meinder." (link)
+No obituary has been found in an index of the German-language Reading Adler newspaper spanning the years 1825 to 1850.

 Widow Elizabeth outlived her husband by nine years.
 She appears as a 47-year-old in the 1870 census of Earlville, Oley Township with the following members of the household: Amelia (age 14), Gideon (12), Joel (9) and Kate (3) as well as two-year-old Annie Simpson and 64-year-old Anna Moll.
+Her son James relocated to Indiana and settled in or near Roann, Wabash County, where he married, raised a family of nine children under the name spelling "Spiece" and died in 1930.
+[Find-a-Grave]

 Their farm was put up for auction, and daughter Lena Reider captured the bid at the price of $1,720.